 Study Materials For the CSC Exam

 What are the best study materials for the CSC exam?
-There are so many out there!
+There are not many available for this highly specific exam.

-My favorite review for the exam is this book.
+My favorite review for the exam is this book and course bundle.
 (And next time you’re at the AACN’s annual critical care conference, NTI, make sure you look for the author, Nicole Kupchik, as she is often a featured speaker!).
 It has 180 practice questions with rationales and reviews written in an outline format that follows the exam blueprint precisely.